Children's Ministries & Faith Formation

 See Class dates on the Elementary CF Schedule at left

 St. Ann's children's program includes outreach activities, prayer, music, and crafts.
 The goal of the program is to introduce children to a personal relationship with Jesus and to show them how to live out our faith.

 Parent & Family Connections:

-Weekly Parent Guides are sent to parents with a Gospel summary, discussion starters, and ideas & activities for living the Gospel message at home, school and community.
+Weekly Parent Newsletters are sent to parents with a Gospel summary, discussion starters, and ideas & activities for living the Gospel message at home, school and community.

 In December, a Family Advent celebration is hosted by the children of the elementary program (open to all)